stacksimplify/docker-fundamentals/05-Essential-Docker-Commands/README.md

 # Docker - Essential Commands
-- The belowa are the list of essential commands we are in need
+- The below are the list of essential commands we are in need

 |     Commands                 |    Description                                  |
 | ------------------------------- | --------------------------------------------- |